World

 Regular-season conference title odds are much more stable betting markets, with the best team in the conference more likely to win the title game.
 The payoffs won’t be as high, but neither will the uncertainty.

 For tournament futures, you’ll want to do your homework.
 There are plenty of analytics sites like KenPom and Bart Torvik, that help you determine who is good and why they’re good.
-Under the pressure of March, it’s key to know if your team is likely to lean on an unreliable shooter in an unfamiliar arena, or if they have a veteran playmaker who will keep their cool on the court.
+Under the pressure of March, it’s key to know if your team is likely to lean on an unreliable shooter in an unfamiliar arena or if they have a veteran playmaker who will keep their cool on the court.

 Regular Season Title Futures

-The college basketball season is broken into three basic chunks: November and December is the non-conference season, where teams play with unfamiliar opponents.
 Often a big, successful program like UNC or Kentucky will pay smaller conference teams like Mercer or Elon to come to their arena for games, giving them a chance to work out the kinks in a mismatched game to get the year started on the right foot.
 There are also a few high-profile made-for-TV games between top teams during the non-conference season.

-January and February are the height of the competitive conference season, where teams play the same familiar rivals, usually twice—once at home and once on the road—in a 16, 18 or 20-game “season.”
+January and February are the height of the competitive conference season, where teams play the same familiar rivals, usually twice — once at home and once on the road — in a 16, 18 or 20-game “season.”

 The ACC (home to Duke, UNC, Virginia and several other top East Coast teams) is one conference.

-The Pac-12 (Arizona, UCLA, and other West Coast powers) is another.
+The Pac-12 (Arizona, UCLA and other West Coast powers) is another.

 The SEC (Kentucky, Tennessee and other deep South schools), Big 12 (Kansas and other Midwest/southwest schools) and Big Ten (Michigan, Wisconsin and other Midwest snow belt schools) are the other major conferences.

 This second chunk of the season is the basis for this future.
-Which team will have a better record—in conference games only—than its rivals?
+Which team will have a better record — in conference games only — than its rivals?

-You’re betting on Duke to finish ahead of UNC and the other ACC schools, or Kansas to be better than Kansas State, TCU and the other Big 12 schools.
+You’re betting on Duke to finish ahead of UNC and the other ACC schools or Kansas to be better than Kansas State, TCU and the other Big 12 schools.

 It’s based on 16 games with everyone in the conference playing everyone else, so it’s considered a more stable bet.